mrcraig717/Seal_Talk/README.txt

 very small around the seal these are the ones that got rejected.
 *********************************************************************
-I you then want to see the last Haar Classifier that was Trained change directory in to HaarClass and run python HaarPredict
+I you then want to see the last Haar Classifier that was Trained change directory into HaarClass and run

+cd HaarClass
+python HaarPredict.py

-It will run prediction on the two images and dump to results into ./HaarClass/foundBoxed
+It will run prediction on the two images and dump the results into ./HaarClass/foundBoxed
+The results are bad it finds one sealion in 640.jpg add has a large FP number.
 *******************************************************************
 So if you go to the TrainBoxed you will see the Bounding Boxes Produced, and if you go to the foundBoxed File you will see the results form